Joseph and the Amazing Technicolor Dreamcoat

 Maximum capacity in outdoor holding area: 55

-Performances for MAN OF LA MANCHA & IN THE HEIGHTS will be held at the Carpenter Performing Arts Center: 6200 E Atherton St, Long Beach, CA 90815
+Performances for JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT will be held at the Carpenter Performing Arts Center: 6200 E Atherton St, Long Beach, CA 90815

 CONTRACT